 Once a newly accepted student has completed the mandatory Dual Enrollment Online Orientation, they are eligible to register for classes.
 Dual Enrollment students are responsible for building their class schedule and coordinating with their middle or high school’s guidance counselor.
 We strongly encourange students to not exceed a total of 6 courses between Valencia College and high/middle school.
 Students are only eligible to register for Full Term classes for Fall/Spring and courses any term during the Summer.
-Students may take online, mixed-mode or on campus classes.
+Students may take online, mixed-mode, real-time virtual, and/or on campus classes.

 Class registration is available through the student’s Atlas account under the Courses tab.
 Each term, the college will ask you to provide emergency contact information and accept a Student Enrollment Agreement.
 We recommend that student's use Firefox or Chrome as their browser when registering for classes.